JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 2. modify the expressions in argument
 3. insert the modified expression at the same place as the one that is parsed.

-Macros are necessary because they execute when code is parsed, therefore, macros allow the programmer to generate and include fragments of customized code before the full program is run. **Since they are executed during parsing, they do not have access to the values of their arguments, but only to their syntax**.
+Macros are necessary because they execute after the code is parsed (2nd step in conversion of source code to binary as described in last lect, after `Meta.parse`) therefore, macros allow the programmer to generate and include fragments of customized code before the full program is compiled run. **Since they are executed during parsing, they do not have access to the values of their arguments, but only to their syntax**.

 To illustrate the difference, consider the following example:

-One of the very convenient and highly recommended ways to write macros is to write functions modifying the `Expr`ession and then call that function in the macro.
+A very convenient and highly recommended ways to write macros is to write functions modifying the `Expr`ession and then call that function in the macro.
 Let's demonstrate on an example, where every occurrence of `sin` is replaced by `cos`.
 We defined the function recursively traversing the AST and performing the substitution
 ```julia
 replace_sin(x::Symbol) = x == :sin ? :cos : x